6mile/Buildstack/README.txt

 noip 2.1.9
 git 1.7.1

 After you launch a new Buildstack instance you need to run "/usr/sbin/noip2 -C" and follow the prompts.
+Additionally, you will have to enable Password Authentication to yes and restart the sshd daemon.